svmiller/stevetemplates/README.md

 ## Usage

 The easiest way to use my templates is within Rstudio.
-Go to *File \> New File \> R Markdown*.
+Go to *File &gt;
+New File &gt; R Markdown*.
 Here, select any template you’d like to use.
 The version on CRAN should lag behind the development version, but the development version includes the following templates:

 -   [**Steve’s First Article/Manuscript
     Template**](http://svmiller.com/blog/2016/02/svm-r-markdown-manuscript/):
     This is my first article/manuscript template and I made it around 2016.
 I include this as a legacy.
 I used to use these quite often for my manuscripts, though I switched to another template (also included in this package).
 I don’t intend to offer much support for this template anymore, but it has lots of goodies (e.g. appendix support, suppressing title pages, etc.).
 You can call it in the YAML with `stevetemplates::article`.
 -   [**Steve’s 2nd Article/Manuscript
     Template**](http://svmiller.com/blog/2020/09/another-rmarkdown-article-template/):
     This is my second article/manuscript template that I made in September 2020.
 It’s patterned off [the Association for Computing Machinery (ACM) LaTeX
     templates](https://www.latextemplates.com/template/acm-publications).
     You can call it in the YAML with `stevetemplates::article2`.
 -   [**Steve’s Academic CV Template**](http://svmiller.com/blog/2016/03/svm-r-markdown-cv/):
     This is my academic CV template I made in 2016, and I think it’s my most popular.
 It’s certainly the one I see most often in the wild.
     It’s also what I currently use for [my CV](http://svmiller.com/cv/).
     You can call it in the YAML with `stevetemplates::cv`.
 -   [**Steve’s Non-Academic Résumé Template**](http://svmiller.com/blog/2020/09/rmarkdown-template-non-academic-resume/):
     This is an addition I made in 2020 to my suite of R Markdown templates.
 It’s a bit clunky, but it’s useful and markup-light for non-academic résumés.
 You can call it in the YAML with `stevetemplates::resume`.
 -   [**Steve’s Memo
     Template**](http://svmiller.com/blog/2019/06/r-markdown-memo-template/):
     I created this for a memo I needed to write in 2019.
 You can call it in the YAML with `stevetemplates::memo`.
 -   **Steve’s Statement Template**: I created this template in 2016 (I believe).
 I use it for writing various “statements” (e.g. [my research statement](http://svmiller.com/docs/svm-research-statement.pdf),